 An added bonus would be the rickshaw ride to the market to pick out the food for the class!
 Be sure to come with an empty stomach and big appetite!

-If it’s your first time to Nepal you may notice the food takes a bit of time to prepare, so be sure to not show up starving and expect a dish within minutes as meals are made fresh and take time!
+If it’s your first time to Nepal you may notice the food takes a bit of time to prepare.
+Be sure to not show up starving and expect a dish within minutes as meals are made fresh and take time!

-Here are some of our favorite spots to eat in the Thamel area.
+Here are some of our favorite places to visit in Kathmandu for food!

 Shiva Complex, Thamel 29, Nepal, Kathmandu 44600, Nepal